-- Other causes have been ruled out as the primary cause of nasal obstruction (e.g., sinusitis, allergic rhinitis, vasomotor rhinitis, nasal polyposis, adenoid hypertrophy, nasopharyngeal masses, nasal septal deviation, turbinate hypertrophy and choanal atresia); and - Nasal septal deviation and turbinate hypertrophy have been previously surgically treated and failed, or are not needed; and - Prolonged, persistent obstructed nasal breathing due to internal and/or External Nasal Valve compromise (see Definitions section below); and - Internal valve compromise due to collapse of the upper lateral cartilage and/or External Nasal Valve compromise due to collapse of the alar (lower lateral) cartilage resulting in an anatomic Mechanical Nasal Airway Obstruction that is a primary contributing factor for obstructed nasal breathing; and - Photos clearly document internal and/or external valve collapse as the primary cause of an anatomic Mechanical Nasal Airway Obstruction and are consistent with the clinical exam; and - Other causes have been ruled out as the primary cause of nasal obstruction (e.g., sinusitis, allergic rhinitis, vasomotor rhinitis, nasal polyposis, adenoid hypertrophy, nasopharyngeal masses, nasal septal deviation, turbinate hypertrophy and choanal atresia)
+- O Are scheduled to be surgically treated at the same time as the nasal valve procedure/repair as part of the surgery plan; and - Procumented evidence of visible collapse of the alar (lower lateral) cartilage (External Nasal Valve) and/or lateral nasal wall (internal nasal valve) with deep inspiration; and - Documented evidence of subjective and audible improvement in nasal airflow during modified Cottle maneuver; and nasal septal deviation, turbinate hypertrophy and choanal atresia); and - Nasal septal deviation and turbinate hypertrophy have been previously surgically treated and failed, or are not needed; and - Prolonged, persistent Persistent obstructed ObstructedProlonged, persistent obstructed nasal breathing due to internal and/or External Nasal ValveExternal Nasal Valve compromise (refer to the Definitionssee Definitions section); and - Internal valve compromise due to collapse of the upper lateral cartilage and/or External Nasal Valve compromise due to collapse of the alar (lower lateral) cartilage resulting in an anatomic Mechanical Nasal Airway ObstructionMechanical Nasal Airway Obstruction that is a primary contributing factor for obstructed nasal breathing; and - Photos clearly document either dynamic collapse of the internal and/or external valve collapse a main s the primary cause of an anatomic Mechanical Nasal Airway Obstruction and are consistent with the clinical exam; and - The surgeon has clearly described: - o Whether the nasal valve compromise is static or dynamic; and - o Whether the nasal valve compromise involves internal nasal valve, External Nasal Valve or both; and - A plainly stated and clear surgical plan including the need for a cartilage graft.

-Nasal Valve Procedures / Repair of Nasal Vestibular Stenosis or Alar Collapse is are not considered Reconstructive and Medically Necessary in all other indications.
+Nasal valve procedures/repair of nasal vestibular stenosis or alar collapse are not considered Reconstructive and medically necessaryMedically Necessary in all other indications.